2025/2026 Tax Year - What's Changing?

 This time of year tends to get busy, so the earlier you start to prepare, the smoother things will go.

-Here are eight new tax year changes from HMRC that we know of so far to look out for in 2024.
-For more general information on wrapping up the current tax year, check out this overview on preparing for the new tax year.
+Here are 12 new tax year changes from HMRC for the 2025/2026 tax year.
+For more general information on closing out the current tax year, check out this overview on how to prepare for the new tax year.

 National Minimum Wage (NMW)/ National Living Wage (NLW) rates confirmed

-First up on the agenda is the National Minimum Wage.
+First up on the agenda is the National Minimum Wage (NMW).

 See the table below for new rates and how they’ve changed from last year.